One of the world’s most-loved animals is being lost to the illegal wildlife trade. Help us protect them and adopt an Elephant from just £3 per month.

 For adoptions of £5 per month or £47 a year and over, you can also opt to receive a beautiful, handknitted toy crafted by the Little Ndaba women’s group in Zambia.

 *Adoption packs are only available to be posted within the UK.
-Alternatively you can opt to receive a digital adoption pack, sent via email.
+Alternatively you can opt to receive a digital pack, sent via email.
+Parcels are sent 2nd class untracked with Royal Mail, please order before 15thDecember for Christmas Delivery.

 Our adoption animal toys are made by the ladies of the Little Ndaba group in Zambia.
 They are ethically sourced 100% African cotton and are crocheted by over 100 women from remote villages across the country.